 An attached ADU or Granny Flat is added as an addition to your existing home and is the second most valuable type when complete.
 Since it is attached to your existing home there is a little less privacy than with a detached unit, but appraisers will still use a cost per square foot analysis when determining the value of the new construction, and the $614 sqft average for the City of Los Angeles would still be applicable.

 The real reason why an attached unit is usually less valuable than a detached unit has to do with the ADU Ordinance affecting the amount of square footage you're allowed to build when the dwelling unit is attached to your existing home.
 You see, with an attached unit you are only allowed to increase the current size of your home by 50%.
 So if your current home is 1,200 sqft, then the maximum size of an attached ADU would be 600 sqft.
-And an additional 600 sqft would increase your property value by $282,000, which is still a huge increase, but below the amount a new detached ADU would increase the property.
+And an additional 600 sqft would increase your property value by $368,400, which is still a huge increase, but below the amount a new detached ADU would increase the property.

 Garage Conversions are great because they are typically the least expensive to build, but unfortunately in the process of converting your garage you lose the use of your garage for its intended purpose, which can decrease your property value slightly.
 This slight decrease in property value is outweighed by the increase in property value that the new Garage Conversion will provide, but the loss of the garage is what makes this ADU type the least valuable in terms of resale and property value.